 - Enable organisations to integrate effective and engaging strategies that support the health and wellbeing of their people and aligns with the organisation’s values, goals, objectives and diversity.

 Our professional and personal development programs help individuals and organisations to be healthier and higher-performing, with optimum wellness, vitality and sustainability.

-Angela Derks is the Founder and CEO of the Australasian Sustainable Wellness Academy and the course and curriculum developer for the Australian nationally recognised 10299NAT Diploma of Wellness Leadership qualification for workplace wellbeing professionals.
+Angela Derks is the Founder and CEO of the Australasian Sustainable Wellness Academy and the course and curriculum developer for the Australian Nationally Recognised Diploma of Wellness Leadership qualification for workplace wellbeing professionals.

 Originally from Papua New Guinea, she moved to Australia when she was 12 and graduated with University Degrees in Health Science and Commerce, as well as a plethora of post-graduate qualifications in her passions of leadership, business management and human performance.
 In 1998, at the age of 28, Angela designed, developed and operated one of Australia’s first integrated health and wellbeing facilities, winning national industry awards for Innovation.

 Angela has led or contributed to strategic wellness initiatives and training programs in award-winning companies in a myriad of sectors both nationally and internationally.